andrelopez/mysetup/MAC_SETUP.md

 All software listed are free, unless I write otherwise.

+This setup was done on Mac OS X Lion.

 ## Not mandatory, still useful.

 It's not really specific for web development, but still here is some useful apps I use for a productivity boost.
 The motto here is "SYNC ALL THE DEVICES", I need to have all my data synched between my two macs and my phone.